JuqiangJ/JuqiangJ.github.io/research.md

       https://orcid.org/0000-0001-8151-3964
     </a>

-## Journal Publications
-### 2023

-**Chen, J.** & Best, C. T. & Antoniou, M., (2023) “Phonological and phonetic contributions to Thai-naïve Mandarin and Vietnamese speakers’ imitation of Thai lexical tones: Effects of memory load and stimulus variability”, Laboratory Phonology 14(1). doi: https://doi.org/10.16995/labphon.6435 **(SSCI-Indexed)**

-\*Carignan, C., **\*Chen, J.**, Harvey, M., Stockigt, C., Simpson, J., & Strangways, S. (2023).
-An investigation of the dynamics of vowel nasalization in Arabana using machine learning of acoustic features. *Laboratory Phonology: Journal of the Association for Laboratory Phonology*, 14(1), pp. 1–31.
-DOI: https://doi.org/10.16995/labphon.9152 **(SSCI-Indexed)** \* corresponding authors

-**\*Chen, J.**, Antoniou, M., & \*Best, C. T. (2023).
-Phonological and phonetic contributions to perception of non-native lexical tones by tone language listeners: Effects of memory load and stimulus variability. *Journal of Phonetics*, 96, 101199. https://doi.org/10.1016/j.wocn.2022.101199 **(SSCI-Indexed)**

-### 2022
-**Chen, J.**, & \*Chang, H. (2022).
-Sketching the Landscape of Speech Perception Research (2000–2020): A Bibliometric Study. *Frontiers in Psychology*, 13. https://www.frontiersin.org/article/10.3389/fpsyg.2022.822241 **(SSCI-Indexed)**

-### 2020

-**\*Chen, J.**, \*Best, C. T., & Antoniou, M. (2020).
-Native phonological and phonetic influences in perceptual assimilation of monosyllabic Thai lexical tones by Mandarin and Vietnamese listeners. *Journal of Phonetics*, 83, 101013. https://doi.org/10.1016/j.wocn.2020.101013.
-[PDF](https://www.jianguoyun.com/p/DdRiHHkQo4epBxi0nvED) **(SSCI-Indexed)**

-\*Wang, F. (Robin), Humblé, P., & **Chen, J.** (2020).
-Towards a Socio-Cultural Account of Literary Canon’s Retranslation and Reinterpretation: The Case of The Journey to the West. *Critical Arts*, 34(4), 117–131. https://doi.org/10.1080/02560046.2020.1753796.
-[PDF](https://www.jianguoyun.com/p/DVzy1zAQo4epBxjFnvED) **(SSCI-Indexed)**

-许庆欣，**陈居强**.
-(2020). 数据科学视角下的评价话语分析——以冲突话语中会话者评价风格识别为例. 天津外国语大学学报. 第27卷第6期.

-## Conference Publications

-### 2022

-Harvey, M., **Chen, J.**, Carne, M., Bundgaard-Nielsen, R., Stockigt, C., Simpson, J., & Strangways, S. (2022).
-Apical stops in Arabana: Lenition and undershoot.
-Eighteenth Australasian International Conference on Speech Science and Technology.

-### 2021

-**Chen, J.**, Ni, T., Kasisopa, B., Antoniou, M., & Best, C. T. (2021).
-SVM-based evaluation of Thai tone imitations by Thai-na ̈ıve Mandarin and Vietnamese speakers.
-13th Asia Pacific Signal and Information Processing Association Annual Summit and Conference, 926–931. （EI & IEEE indexed）

-### 2020

- **Chen, J.**, Best, C. T., & Antoniou, M. (2020).
-Predicting potential difficulties in second language lexical tone learning with Support Vector Machine models. *Proceedings of ICWL 2020 and SETE 2020*.
-[PDF](https://www.jianguoyun.com/p/DSYCfVUQo4epBxiWoPED) （Springer LNCS, EI indexed）

- **Chen, J.**, Best, C. T., & Antoniou, M. (2020).
-Tone differentiation as a means for assessing non-native imitation of Thai tones by Mandarin speakers. *The Journal of the Acoustical Society of America (ABSTRACT)*, 148(4), 2660–2660. https://doi.org/10.1121/1.5147415

-### 2019

- **Chen, J.**, Best, C., & Antoniou, M. (2019).
-Cognitive Factors in Thai-Naïve Mandarin Speakers’ Imitation of Thai Lexical Tones. *Interspeech 2019*, 2653–2657. https://doi.org/10.21437/Interspeech.2019-1403.
-[PDF](https://www.jianguoyun.com/p/DRd7RVsQo4epBxiZoPED) （EI indexed)

- **Chen, J.**, & He, X. (2019).
-Computational perception of information foci produced by Chinese English learners and American English speakers. *Proceedings of APSIPA Annual Summit and Conference 2019*, 1780–1785.
-[PDF](https://www.jianguoyun.com/p/DStDhq4Qo4epBxjHnvED) （EI & IEEE indexed）

- **Chen, J.**, Best, C., Antoniou, M., & Kasisopa, B. (2019).
-Cognitive factors in perception of Thai tones by naïve Mandarin listeners.
-Proceedings of the 19th ICPhS, (pp. 1684–1688).
-[PDF](https://www.jianguoyun.com/p/DVYZmCUQo4epBxjEnvED)

- Carne, M., **Chen, J.**, Luk, E., Strangways, S., Stockigt, C., Maihammer, R., & Harvey, M. (2019). *Proceedings of the 19th ICPhS*, (pp. 1278–1282).
-[PDF](https://www.jianguoyun.com/p/DfUwjKgQo4epBxi_nvED)

- ### 2018

- **Chen, J.**, Best, C., Antoniou, M., & Kasisopa, B. (2018).
-Cross-language categorisation of monosyllabic Thai tones by Mandarin and Vietnamese speakers: L1 phonological and phonetic influences. *Australasian International Conference on Speech Science and Technology* (pp. 168–172).

- **Chen, J.**, Best, C., Antoniou, M., & Kasisopa, B. (2018).
-Mapping and comparing East and Southeast Asian language tones.
-Australia Linguistic Society annual conference, Adelaide.

-## Books
+### Education & Working experience

+- 2024-present Assistant Professor Shanghai Jiao Tong University
+- 2021-2024 Postdoc Shanghai Jiao Tong University
+- 2017-2021 Ph.D.
+The MARCS Institute for Brain, Behavior and Development, Western Sydney University
+- 2014-2017 M.A.
+Nanjing University
+- 2009-2013 B.A.
+Nantong University

+### Research directions

+1、Language and well-being
+My research in this area centers on the discourse production, particularly in individuals with Chinese aphasia and elderly Chinese speakers.
+I explore the phonetic, semantic, and grammatical aspects of language to understand how these elements are affected by aging and neurological conditions.
+The ultimate goal is to apply these insights to develop reliable methods for assessing language abilities and creating intelligent systems for early screening of cognitive impairments.

+2、Second language speech learning
+In my work on second language (L2) acquisition, I investigate how factors, such as language background, and talker variability, affect the learning of L2 phonetics.
+Through speech perception and production experiments, I aim to construct computational models that predict learning challenges in L2 speech learning, providing insights to improve L2 teaching practices and learning outcomes.

+3、Digital humanity
+My research in digital humanities relies on data science techniques to quantitatively analyse texts and explore their stylistic or semantic features, and translation styles.

+### Journal publications

+1、Language and well-being
+(1) Core Lexicon analysis of spoken discourse production by Mandarin Chinese speakers with Aphasia.
+Aphasiology, 1–20.
+2024. **SSCI**

+2、Second language speech learning
+(1) Phonological and phonetic contributions to perception of non-native lexical tones by tone language listeners: Effects of memory load and stimulus variability.
+Journal of Phonetics, 96.
+2023.  **SSCI**
+(2) Phonological and phonetic contributions to Thai-naïve Mandarin and Vietnamese speakers’ imitation of Thai lexical tones: Effects of memory load and stimulus variability.
+Laboratory Phonology, 14(1).
+2023.  **SSCI**
+(3) An investigation of the dynamics of vowel nasalization in Arabana using machine learning of acoustic features.
+Laboratory Phonology, 14(1).
+2023.  **SSCI**
+(4) Sketching the Landscape of Speech Perception Research (2000–2020): A Bibliometric Study.
+Frontiers in Psychology, 13.
+2022.  **SSCI**
+(5) Native phonological and phonetic influences in perceptual assimilation of monosyllabic Thai lexical tones by Mandarin and Vietnamese listeners.
+Journal of Phonetics, 83.
+2020.  **SSCI**

+3、Digital humanity
+(1) Testing simplification in translated and creative writing texts: The case of Robert van Gulik’s Judge Dee detective stories.
+Across Languages and Cultures, 24(2), 268–282.
+2023.  **SSCI**
+(2) Towards a socio-cultural account of literary canon’s retranslation and reinterpretation: The case of the journey to the west.
+Critical Arts, 34(4), 117–131.
+2020.  **SSCI**

+### Projects (as PI)
+1、2023 Feature extraction and AI-based evaluation of discourse production by Mandarin post-stroke aphasia patients 【Project of Humanities and Social Sciences Foundation of the Ministry of Education of PRC】

+2、2023 AI-based multidimensional assessment of Mandarin post-stroke aphasia patients and its application 【Shanghai Jiao Tong University Arts and Humanities Young Talent Cultivation Program】

+3、2022 Artificial Intelligence-Assisted Diagnosis of Chinese Post-stroke Aphasia 【China Postdoctoral Science Foundation Grant】

+4、2022 Mechanisms and Computational Modeling of Tone Perception in Vietnamese Language Major Students in China 【China Foreign Language Education Fund】

+5、2022 Dynamics of Core Terminology and Research Hotspots in Neurolinguistics Based on Corpus and Bibliometric Analysis 【China National Committee for Terminology in Science and Technology (CNTERM) Annual Gran】

+### Reviewing

+Journal of Acoustic Society of America, Child Development, Journal of phonetics, Phonetica, Second language research, Language and Speech, Frontiers in Psychology, Frontiers in Human Neuroscience

+### Membership

+Committee member of Pronunciation Teaching and Phonetics Research Committee of the China Association for Comparative Studies of English and Chinese

+### Books

  1. 语音学入门(编写中，与陈桦教授合著，外教社)